Cactoidal/Time-Crystal/godot/README.md

 I've begun rewriting the contract logic to support players having multiple decks.
 Currently I'm also planning to shift the game logic over into a second contract connected via interface.

+Ah, fortunately my Automation -> Functions connection problem has a mundane cause: my gas limit for performUpkeep was simply too low.